Package pygeodesy :: Module formy

 Note: The meridional and prime_vertical radii of curvature are taken and scaled at the mean of both latitude.

-See Also: Functions flatLocal or hubeny, cosineAndoyerLambert_, cosineForsytheAndoyerLambert_, cosineLaw_, flatPolar_, equirectangular_, euclidean_, haversine_, thomas_ and vincentys_ and local, flat earth approximation.
+See Also: Functions flatLocal or hubeny, cosineAndoyerLambert_, cosineForsytheAndoyerLambert_, cosineLaw_, flatPolar_, euclidean_, haversine_, thomas_ and vincentys_ and local, flat earth approximation.

 flatPolar (lat1, lon1, lat2, lon2, radius=6371008.771415, wrap=False)